segabl/pd2-streamlined-heisting/README.md

 - Adds a short delay before SWAT turrets retract to repair, giving a longer time window to deal damage after their shield breaks
 - Makes Cloaker attacks more consistent by removing some of their restrictions and fixes them crouch-charging on clients
 - Makes sentry guns not count as criminals which stops cops from pathing to them and ultimately get stuck
+- Fixes enemies walking/running backwards towards their target/objective when they are not aware of threats
+- Fixes enemy turn behaviour/speed differing between host and client and makes it more lenient
+- Adds a delay to enemy spawn points when enemies spawned die close to them to prevent endless enemy spawns on top of objectives

 ## Credits